LPC-CSDept/CS1A76/Readme.md

 ### Input and Output

-- Input: None
+- Input: None <br>
-  Output: Print the names in CA starting with 'A'
+-  Output: Print the names in "state name" starting with '*'

 ### 👓 Watch: